This article provides a nontechnical explanation of the configuration of the Certainly Widget.

 If you want to adjust the size of the chat, you can change the width and height of the webchat window.
 These are measured in pixels.
 You will want to make sure that these properties are set in accordance with each other to maintain the desired ratio.

-The standard chatbot widget icon can be replaced with a custom image.
+The standard chatbot widget icon can be replaced with a custom image such as your company's logo.
 You can also change the icon based on whether the webchat window is closed or open.
-To do this, you'll need the URL of the photo you want to replace the standard icon with.
+To do so, you'll need the URL of the photo you want to replace the standard icon with.

 If you want to change the size of the widget icon, you can adjust the width and height of the button in pixels.
 Make sure the width and height are set in accordance with each other.
 If you have customized your button icon, set these dimensions to align with the width and height of the image you have selected.